-Figure 9-744 Trusted Host Window
+Figure 9-85 Trusted Host Window

-Parameter Description ACL Name Enter the access class' name here.
-This name can be up to 32 characters long. Туре Select the trusted host type here.
-Options to choose from are Telnet , SSH , Ping , HTTP , and HTTPS .
+Parameter Description ACL Name Enter the access list name here.
+This name can be up to 32 characters long.
+Refer to ACL > ACL Access List . Туре Select the type of application for trusted host configuration here.
+Options to choose from are Telnet, SSH, Ping, HTTP , and HTTPS .